lbryio/lbry.com/content/faq/shapeshift.md

 ## Convert Crypto to LBC
 1. Open the LBRY app, access the Wallet (bank icon next to the Publish button) and click on **Get Credits**

-2. In the **Convert Crypto to LBC** section, choose from BTC, BCH, DAHS, ETH, LTC or XMR to convert into LBC
+2. In the **Convert Crypto to LBC** section, choose from BTC, BCH, DASH, ETH, LTC or XMR to convert into LBC
 <img src="https://spee.ch/3/convertcrypto1.JPG" width="80%" height="80%">

 3. Review the given rate of exchange and min/max amount.
 ShapeShift charges a 0.02LBC fee for the transaction